-We stopped at our new favorite roadside bakery and splurged on a whole bag of fresh sweets, cookies, hot sandwiches and cold beers.
+We stopped at our new favorite roadside bakery and splurged on a whole bag of fresh sweets, cookies, hot sandwiches, and cold beers.
 Finding these little shops was quickly becoming one of the best things to do in Santorini, Greece for us.
-Hopping back in the car, we raced to the quiet spot scouted earlier that day – a empty parking lot overlooking the brown cliffs of Santorini.
+Hopping back in the car, we raced to the quiet spot scouted earlier that day – an empty parking lot overlooking the brown cliffs of Santorini.
 Cracking open the cans of local beer and digging into our donuts, we were spoiled to have a Santorini sunset all to ourselves.
 We couldn’t believe everyone was crowded up in the northern part of the island, competing for a spot to see – this was the same sun and just as spectacular a view, only a few miles away!

 Santorini holds high on many people’s lists for honeymoons and lofty travel goals as one of the most beautiful places on earth.
 But it’s easy to feel underwhelmed being swept up in the swell of tourists and overpriced attractions.
-But don’t skip this island, because it truly is one of the most gorgeous places in Greece – there’s a reason everyone goes there.
+Don’t skip this island, though, because it truly is one of the most gorgeous places in Greece; there’s a reason everyone goes there.
 So, what is there to do in Santorini, Greece?
 Here are our favorite experiences – and which tourist traps you can skip too.

 Don’t Miss: Having Your Own Car

 Have a car in Santorini, as it does have public transport, but can come infrequently.
 It’s a must to hit all the things to do in Santorini easily.
 Taxis and hired cars also work, but your own vehicle can give you the freedom of mobility.
 Auto Europe has options for reservations on the island in advance.
 Do note a few things with the car though:

 - Villages like Oia and Megalohori have very narrow streets.
 It’s fine for driving, but can be a challenge for parking.
 Consider finding a parking space outside of the main village, or have a hotel within walking distance from where you want to go.
 We found the Oia Sunset Villas to be ideal, as it’s only a 15-20 minute walk into Oia along a marked path.

 - If you are a driver outside of Europe, it’s best to get an international driver’s license.
 It’s basically a booklet that translates your info in several languages you carry around with you.
-We found a car to rent, but had a little trouble because we didn’t have these documents.
+We found a car to rent but had a little trouble because we didn’t have these documents.
 If you live in the US, you can get this through a AAA branch for a few dollars before the trip.
 Have a holder for it and your passport that’s easily accessible.

 - Know how to drive manual, as most cars in Greece are stick shift, or you’ll have to pay a premium for an automatic.

 This is the spot you always see in travel TV shows – blue domed churches, whitewashed neighborhoods and cobblestone paths that head off into the sunset.
 Going to Oia is always voted one of the best things to do in Santorini.
 The reality is, this place is a circus.
-In all my trips I’ve never seen such a crowded place.
+In all my trips, I’ve never seen such a crowded place.
 It’s difficult to even take a photo without other tourists in the shot.
 While pretty, only allocate a couple hours to see Oia if you must.
 Then, go back around sunset and make a restaurant reservation along the cliff for great views of the multi-colored sky.

 After you get your fill of Oia, it’s well worth spending the majority of your time in Santorini in the southern part of the island.
 There’s a wealth of culture, including ruins and generations of vineyards waiting to be explored.
 Not to mention, the views are still unparalleled and the crowds are far less than in the trendier areas of the island.